AEOReal EstateLocal BusinessAI Search

 Why Acting Now Matters

-Real estate agents compete aggressively on Zillow ($1,500-5,000+/month for Premier Agent) and Google Ads.
+Real estate agents compete aggressively on Zillow Premier Agent and Google Ads, where lead spend runs from hundreds to many thousands of dollars a month depending on the market (as of July 2026).
 Almost none have a deliberate AI search strategy.
 The agent who publishes neighborhood guides, market reports, and buyer guides will dominate AI recommendations in their area.
 Not because they close more deals, but because they're the only agent AI search engines have enough local, specific data to recommend confidently.

 If creating this content feels like a second job on top of showing houses, that is the problem AEO platforms solve.
-The Loudmink AEO platform writes neighborhood guides and market content based on what AI search engines look for in your area.
-Plans from $99/mo.
+The Loudmink AEO platform writes neighborhood guides and market content based on what AI search engines look for in your area, and lets you track what AI search engines say about your brand every day.
+Check your visibility or explore plans from $99/mo.

 Frequently Asked Questions